nodejs/node/doc/api/net.md

 read by the original process.
 To begin reading data from a paused socket, call [`socket.resume()`][].

-The server can be a TCP server or a [IPC][] server, depending on what it [`listen()`][`server.listen()`] to.
+The server can be a TCP server or an [IPC][] server, depending on what it [`listen()`][`server.listen()`] to.

 Here is an example of an TCP echo server which listens for connections